Skip to content

 Privacy Mode is per-device

 Privacy Mode only affects what is displayed on your screen.
-If co-counsel has the same case file open on their device, their display is unaffected.
+If co-counsel has the same case file open on their device, their display is not affected.
 Each attorney controls their own Privacy Mode independently.